oscabriel/oscargabriel-dev/src/app/pages/blog/content/tanstacks-open-ai-sdk.md

 Your frontend uses `@tanstack/ai-client`.
 Your backend can be Python, PHP, or TypeScript.
 Same chunk format, same tool execution flow, different languages.

 The Vercel AI SDK is TypeScript-only on the server.
-Not huge for me specifically as a now-dedicated Typescript guy, but if your team has a Python ML backend or a PHP legacy system, then Tanstack's got you covered!
+Not huge for me specifically as a now-dedicated TypeScript guy, but if your team has a Python ML backend or a Laravel/WordPress stack, TanStack's got you covered.

 ### Streaming UX Control